 At the heart of Kalamaja is Telliskivi, a former industrial area used in Soviet times to produce war equipment for trains, planes and ships.
 Today, the renovated old factory buildings are home to a thriving restaurant scene, shops and co-working spaces for start-ups.
 This is also a great area to hunt down street art.

-One day in Tallinn from a cruise – is it worth it?
+One day in Tallinn from a cruise to Estonia – is it worth it?